fontina-petrakopoulou/fontina-petrakopoulou.github.io/about.md

 **PRIZES AND AWARDS**

+-  Prize of Excellence, University Carlos III of Madrid (May 2019)
 -	Award of Best Presentations at the 1st Workshop of IMDEA Energy (December 2012)
 -	Who’s Who in the World (30th Pearl Anniversary Edition 2012)
 -	Finalist (among the three best Ph.D. dissertations in Germany) of the Prize of the Future awarded by RWE AG.
 (Zukunftpreis), 2011; Committee: A. Fitting, I. Alpheus, D. Moest, A. Hartmann, M. Kuehn